zoylendt/zoylendt.github.io/content/Selfhosted/Offen backup & restore.md

 # Extract backup

 The backup gets stored as a `.tar.gz` file, which can be extracted with `tar -xvf file.tar.gz`.
 This creates a new folder `backup` (notice: **NOT** with the name of the archive!) and within a folder with the volume name.
-The volume's contents are in this folder.
+The volume's contents are inside this folder.

+# Restore backup